-Plaintiffs have also stated a "failure to train" claim under Monell as the Amended Complaint alleges that "(1) the supervisor either failed to supervise or train the subordinate official; (2) a causal link exists between the failure to train or supervise and the violation of the plaintiff's rights; and (3) the failure to train or supervise amounts to deliberate indifference."
+Plaintiffs have also stated a "failure to train" claim under Monell as the Complaint alleges that "1) the supervisor either failed to supervise or train the subordinate official; (2) a causal link exists between the failure to train or supervise and the violation of the plaintiff's rights; and (3) the failure to train or supervise amounts to deliberate indifference."
 Porter v.
 Epps, 659 F.3d 440, 446 (5th Cir.
 2011).

-First, the Amended Complaint plainly alleges that UCISD "failed to ensure that their police officers were adequately trained and failed to develop meaningful plans to address an active shooter incident."
-Am.
-Compl. ¶ 291.
+First, the Complaint plainly alleges that UCISD "failed to ensure that their police officers were adequately trained and failed to develop meaningful plans to address an active shooter incident."
+Compl. ¶ 287.
 Plaintiffs meet the first Porter prong.

-Second, the Amended Complaint is replete with allegations that plausibly establish a causal link between UCISD's failure to effectively train its officers in active shooter response and the harms E.T. suffered, and thus that the failure to train was a "moving force" in causing E.T.'s death.
+Second, the Complaint is replete with allegations that plausibly establish a causal link between UCISD's failure to effectively train its officers in active shooter response and the harms Plaintiffs suffered, and thus that the failure to train was a "moving force" in causing Plaintiffs' injuries.
 Porter, 659 F.3d at 446.
 Further, at the motion to dismiss stage, Plaintiffs need only identify training "procedures that are inadequate."
 E.G. by Gonzalez v.
 Bond, No. 1:16-CV-0068-BL, 2017 WL 3493124, at \6 (N.D.
 Tex.
 June 29, 2017), report and recommendation adopted, No. 1:16-CV-068-C, 2017 WL 3491853 (N.D.
 Tex.
 Aug.
 14, 2017).

-To that end, the Amended Complaint details at length the specific national standards for active shooter trainings and how UCISD's inadequate training failed to meet those standards.
+To that end, the Complaint details at length the specific national standards for active shooter trainings and how UCISD's inadequate training failed to meet those standards.
 It notes that from the Columbine shooting onwards, "[r]esponding officers must have the tools and training to immediately make entry and stop an active shooter.
 And if they lack one or both, officers were still expected to stop the shooter."
-Am.
-Compl. ¶ 108.
-The Amended Complaint further alleges that the officers-including Arredondo and the officers under his command-failed to "make any attempt to 'stop the killing,' the primary tenet of all active shooter training and responses."
-Id. ¶ 166.
+Compl. ¶ 110.
+The Complaint further alleges that the officers-including Arredondo and the officers under his command-failed to "make any attempt to 'stop the killing,' the primary tenet of all active shooter training and responses."
+Id. ¶ 170.
 Because officers were not adequately trained to "immediately distract, isolate, and neutralize the shooter," UCISD officers "did not do what they should have been trained to do: stop the killing."
-Id. ¶ 188.
-These allegations make plain the causal link between UCISD's failure to train its officers and the harms to Plaintiffs, which resulted "in a law enforcement response to the shooting at Robb Elementary that worsened the danger and resulted in children being trapped in two classrooms with their murderer for 77 minutes as he continued killing and as E.T. and her classmates lay dying and suffering."
-Id. ¶ 189.
+Id. ¶ 195.
+These allegations make plain the causal link between UCISD's failure to train its officers and the harms Plaintiffs suffered, which resulted "in a law enforcement response to the shooting at Robb Elementary that worsened the danger and resulted in children being trapped in two classrooms with their murderer for 77 minutes as he continued killing and as M.Z., K.T., and their classmates lay dying and suffering."
+Id. ¶ 196.